Mixed Lettuce Salad with Mustard Vinaigrette

 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Using Mustard in Vinaigrette

 I don’t think I’ve made a salad dressing without mustard in my adult life.
 Mustard does several wonderful things to salad dressing: it thickens and even emulsifies it, which means it helps the oil and vinegar blend together, pulling the dressing into a smooth and somewhat creamy consistency.
-It adds depth of flavor, it adds a bit of heat, and tartness.
+It adds depth of flavor, it adds a bit of heat, and tanginess.
 It adds spark and life.

-You could add in a cup of cooked lentils if you wanted to amp up the protein and make this more substantial.
-Or go in a different direction and toss in some Homemade Croutons.
+- Add in a cup of cooked lentils to amp up the protein and make this a more substantial main course salad.

 What to Serve with Mixed Lettuce Salad with Mustard Vinaigrette:

-- Grilled Prosciutto Wrapped Pork Chops
+- Grilled Prosciutto-Wrapped Pork Chops

 - Honey Garlic Chicken